barneypotter24/barneypotter24.github.io/_posts/2022-06-30-mceb-recap.md

 * Learn Julia and Rust
 * Reach out to the people I met and follow up on the conference

-All of these things are sort of reserach-adjacent, but they all feel like they would be very important for me moving forward.
+All of these things are sort of research-adjacent, but they all feel like they would be very important for me moving forward.
 I want to be good at communicating science so the first and third bullets will help with that.
 I think Julia and Rust are, in a way, the path forward so I would like to pair-program some projects in them to both learn the languages and to get better at collaborative programming.

 <!-- I guess with that I'd like to just say a few thank you's to some of the early-career researchers who I got a chance to meet who made this such a great experience for me (presented alphabetically). -->